Kenan–Flagler Business School

 • A global perspective relevant to the needs of business today

-• Activities and organizations for an active student life
+• Professional and identity-based activities and organizations for an active student life

-• Individual attention usually associated with smaller schools
+• Personalized advising and coaching usually associated with smaller schools

 • Faculty who are outstanding in and out of the classroom